panaverse/panaverse.github.io/README.md

 For more details check out the [Panacloud Web 3 Learning Repo](https://github.com/panacloud-modern-global-apps/dapps-nextjs) and [Smart Contract Learning Repo](https://github.com/panacloud-modern-global-apps/defi-dapps-solidity-smart-contracts)

-The Web 2.0 and Web 3.0 layers can easily be extended to develop Metaverse experiences, which is the third layer in our stack.
-The backend will remain more less the same, the front-end will move towards 3D XR experiences from 2D user interfaces.

 Optional Side Note: ENS Domain

 Web 3.0 world is about to happen.
 In order to be functional in this new brave world I have just registered these ENS domains: